icecream17/chesstree/README.md

 /draw reason
 #Id
 /range
-zero or more /tablebase not separated by newlines zero or more /equivalent separated by newlines
+one /tablebase for each move, not separated by newlines zero or more /equivalent separated by newlines
 FEN
 ```